St Paul's Uniting Church, Mackay: History

-The church is a large single-storeyed timber building which was opened as St Paul's Presbyterian Church in 1898.
+The church is a large single-storey timber building which was opened as St Paul's Presbyterian Church in 1898.

 The Presbyterian congregation in Mackay was established in 1872.
 The first church was erected in 1875 and the manse was built three years later.
 Following the appointment of Reverend James Gibson in 1895 the congregation flourished and plans for a new church were begun.
 The design by Brisbane architect Walter Carey Voller was accepted and construction began in 1897.
 Gibson, who claimed to have hammered in many of the nails himself, was prominent in the church in Queensland, three times Moderator, he was also a founder of Emmanuel College and Theological Hall.
 He later became Moderator-General of the Presbyterian Church in Australia.

 The first Boys' Brigade in Queensland commenced at this church in 1897.

-In 1918 Mackay was hit by the worst cyclone in its history which destroyed whole blocks of the city centre and much of the housing stock.
+In 1918, Mackay was hit by the worst cyclone in its history which destroyed whole blocks of the city centre and much of the housing stock.
 The Anglican and Methodist churches, and the old Presbyterian church then used as a church hall, were also destroyed.
 The new church suffered some damage.
-While undertaking repairs the choir loft and Elders' Court were added.
+While undertaking repairs, the choir loft and Elders' Court were added.
 A pipe organ was installed in 1953.